-This test helps to find out if a given exclusive particle is either a merely-type or an exclusively-type.
-The methodological advice for this test are presented in the section 4.
+This test helps determine if a given exclusive particle is either a merely-type or an exclusively-type.
+For methodological advice for this type of test, see section 4.

 In order to conduct this task, it is important to have a general picture of exclusives in the object language.
-Therefore, it is worth making translation (see 6.1.1, 6.1.2) and production tasks (see 6.1.3, 6.1.4) before conducting a Felicity Judgment Task.
-We also suggest to make Story with Gaps task (see 6.2.1), which gives you a preliminary idea as to which exclusives in the object language are merely-type and exclusively-type.
+Therefore, it is worth conducting translation tasks (see 6.1.1, 6.1.2) and production tasks (see 6.1.3, 6.1.4) before conducting a Felicity Judgment Task.
+A Story with Gaps task (see 6.2.1) is recommended first, since it provides you a preliminary idea as to which exclusives in the object language are the merely-type and the exclusively-type.

 The test works best when there is more than one exclusive particle in the object language.
 However, it can also be applied to those languages where one can find only one exclusive particle.
-That is why in the Description of the test we propose two scenarios: (1) created for the languages with one exclusive, and (2) created for languages with two (or more) exclusives.
+That is why in the Description of the test the following two scenarios are proposed: (1) one for languages with one exclusive, and (2) one for languages with two (or more) exclusives.

 The test is based on the observations described in the introductory part to the section Only-type, exclusively-type and merely-type exclusives (see page 39).
-Let us recall briefly that using an exclusively-type exclusive in the context licensing merely-type exclusive (and vice versa, that is, using a merely-type exclusive in the context licensing an exclusively-type exclusive) causes infelicity (see section 6.2).
+Recall briefly that using an exclusively-type exclusive in contexts licensing a merely-type exclusive (and vice versa, that is, using a merely-type exclusive in contexts licensing an exclusively-type exclusive) causes infelicity (see section 6.2).

-This Judgment Task consists of twenty sentences with removed exclusive particles (instead of writing the specific exclusive, we just wrote a variable exclusive particle).
-Ten sentences require the use of exclusively-type particles and ten sentences require the use of merely-type exclusives.
+The Judgment Task consists of twenty sentences with the exclusive particles removed: instead of writing a specific exclusive, the variable exclusive particle is used.
+Ten sentences require the use of exclusively-type particles, and ten sentences require the use of merely-type exclusives.

-Have the sentences and the context descriptions translated into the object language.
-In place of the variable exclusive particle write the exclusive you want to research:
+Have the sentences and the contextual descriptions translated into the object language.
+In place of the variable exclusive particle, write the exclusive you want to research:

-- 1. When there is only one exclusive particle in the object language (or it seems so), then of course you have to use the same particle in all entities.
-In this case the test can help you to find out which interpretations can have the given particle (merely-type, exclusively-type, or both). - 2.
-When there are two, or more, exclusive particles in the object language, then you should fill in each sentence with one particle only.
-You should make sure that the same particle occurs in the contexts licensing exclusively-type and merely-type exclusive.
+- 1. When there is only one exclusive particle in the object language (or it seems that this is the case), then, of course, you have to use the same particle in all contexts.
+In this case, the test can help determine which interpretations the given particle can have: the merely-type, the exclusively-type, or both. - 2.
+When there are two or more exclusive particles in the object language, then you should fill in each sentence with one particle only.
+You should make sure that the same particle occurs in the contexts licensing exclusively-type and merely-type exclusives.
 To obtain minimal pairs, fill in the same sentence with different particles.
-Only then you will be able to draw a reliable conclusion about the types of exclusives in the object language.
+Only then will you be able to draw a reliable conclusion about the types of exclusives in the object language.

-Present your informant a translated sentence filled in with a particle and ask him whether the given sentence is felicitous or not.
-You can use, for example, the following questions: Is this sentence correct?, Is this sentence ok? or Does this sentence make sense?.
-When the context is provided, first present your informant the context and then ask for a judgement.
-If your informant decides that the given sentence is infelicitous, you can ask him to improve it.
+Present the translated sentences (filled in with the particles) to your informant and ask him or her whether the given sentence is felicitous or not.
+You can use, for example, the following questions: Is this sentence correct?, Is this sentence ok? or Does this sentence make sense?
+In the event that the context is provided, first present the context to your informant and then ask for a judgment.
+If your informant decides that the given sentence is infelicitous, you can ask him or her to improve it.

 To conduct this test you can also use the sentences from Translation Task 1 and 2 (see sections 6.1.1 and 6.1.2).
-First, make a translation task and then follow all of the steps described in the Felicity Judgment Task (since there is no a variable exclusive particle in the translation tasks, put different exclusives in the place of only).
+First make a translation task and then follow all of the steps described in the Felicity Judgment Task.
+Note that there is no variable exclusive particle in the translation tasks, but you can put different exclusives in place of only.